 If your monthly living expenses come out to $4,000, then you would need $12,000 for three months of emergency funds or $24,000 for six.

 That is just the start of your rainy day fund.
 You will also need to budget savings for emergency situations.
 What if your kitchen sink suddenly springs a leak and destroys the cabinet underneath it?
 What if your car needs a new transmission?
 What if you need medical care and your insurance only covers part of the procedure?
 These are all financial situations that could throw you deep into debt without an emergency fund.

 It is hard to estimate how much you will need for these emergencies.
-Real estate company Coldwell Banker, for instance, estimates that it usually costs 1.5 percent to 4 percent of a home's purchase price for maintenance every year.
+According to American Family Insurance, you should look to save 1% of your home's total price for maintenance.
+So if your home cost $200,000, then you should be looking to save $2,000 to cover costs.
 It could cost about $900 a year on average to maintain and repair a car that is five years or older.
-To be on the safe side, then, you might need to boost that $24,000 emergency fund to at least $30,000.
+To be on the safe side, then, you might need to boost that $24,000 emergency fund to at least $27,000.

 That amount might seem like an overwhelming sum of money to save.
 However, it is not.

 No one expects you to save your money immediately.
 You will have to build your emergency fund over time.
 Start putting away whatever you can each month.
 That might mean cutting down on unnecessary expenses such as eating out, going to the movies or buying that high-cost coffee on your morning commute.

 It also helps to set up a direct deposit from your regular paycheck into the account that is holding your rainy day funds.
 Saving money is easier when you do not think about the money you are stowing away.
 With direct deposit, you never miss the money you are saving.

 Where To Save It